 “Any aspect of the trip experience that can facilitate something memorable for the employee is worth thinking about,” Whillans said, adding that it can “help build a positive work culture.”

-3. Road warriors expect the business basics to be in place
+3. Road warriors expect the business basics to be in place on business travel

 Because road warriors tend to travel with multiple devices, it’s also important to them that accommodations have multiple and convenient outlets.
 “They don’t want to have to move the bed to plug in their phone,” Cohen pointed out.